apache/druid/docs/catalog/ext.md

   this format is less useful for ingestion.)

 See [MSQ](../multi-stage-query/reference.md) for how to define an ad-hoc table.
-Here we focus on the use
-of table metadata in the Druid catalog.
-An external table is just another kind of table in Druid's catalog: you use the same REST API methods to define and retrieve information about external tables as you would to wor with datasource tables.
+This section focuses on the use of table metadata in the Druid catalog.
+An external table is just another kind of table in Druid's catalog: you use the same REST API methods to define and retrieve information about external tables.
+The catalog API does not differentiate between external and datasource tables.

 External tables do, however, have a unique set of properties.
 External tables specifications reside in the `ext` schema within Druid.